-The Pennsylvania Turnpike is recognized as the first American “superhighway.”
-With a design patterned after Germany’s 100-mph autobahns of the day, it officially entered service on October 1, 1940.
+The Pennsylvania Turnpike has been recognized as the first American “superhighway.”
+With a design modeled after Germany’s 100-mph autobahns, it officially opened for service on October 1, 1940.

-Initially started to cut the travel time between Harrisburg and Pittsburgh, the project limits were from Middlesex, located west of Harrisburg, to Irwin, east of Pittsburgh, a distance of 160 miles.
-Today’s turnpike has become a highway stretching 514 miles across the state and an integral part of the nation’s interstate system, which was begun in the 1950s under the Eisenhower Administration.
+The Pennsylvania Turnpike was developed to decrease travel time between Harrisburg and Pittsburgh.
+The initial project limits were from Middlesex, located west of Harrisburg, to Irwin, east of Pittsburgh, a distance of 160 miles.
+Today, the Pennsylvania Turnpike, a highway stretching 514 miles across the state and an integral part of the nation’s interstate system.

-For almost 30 years, the Pennsylvania Turnpike Commission (PTC) has turned to ms consultants for fast-tracked, comprehensive transportation studies and design engineering services. ms has helped the PTC maintain and improve the turnpike for the thousands of vehicles that use it each day.
+For nearly 30 years, the Pennsylvania Turnpike Commission (PTC) has turned to ms consultants for comprehensive transportation studies and design engineering services. ms has helped the PTC maintain and improve the turnpike for the thousands of vehicles that use it each day.

-ms first began working on Pennsylvania Turnpike projects in 1990 with the rehabilitation of two bridges in Fulton County, located in the south-central part of the state.
+ms first began working on Pennsylvania Turnpike projects with the rehabilitation of two bridges in Fulton County, located in the south-central part of Pennsylvania.

-ms also worked as a subconsultant to the FIGG Engineering Group on the Allegheny River Bridge replacement project, a complex project that required highway, structure, traffic and environmental services.
+As a sub-consultant to the FIGG Engineering Group, ms also worked on the Allegheny River Bridge replacement project.
+This was a complex bridge replacement project that required highway, structure, traffic and environmental services.

-ms is also responsible for the design of the $113+ million total reconstruction of seven miles of turnpike mainline between milepost 31.0 and 38.0, which includes widening the existing 10-foot median to a 50-foot median to accommodate two additional lanes.
-Included in the widening effort are improvements to nonstandard horizontal and vertical curves and improvements for the eastern portion of the Warrendale Toll Plaza.
+The $113+ million total reconstruction of seven miles of the Pennsylvania Turnpike mainline between milepost 31.0 and 38.0 included widening the existing 10-foot median to a 50-foot median to accommodate two additional lanes.